meghananakka04-sys/BankLoanAnalyticsDashboard/README.md

 **Calculation layer** → Pivot aggregations, KPI formulas, risk scoring
 **Insight layer** → Dashboards that interpret the calculations

-This separation meant:
-Adding a new metric doesn't break existing dashboards
-Slicers in the dashboard automatically trigger recalculation across all dependent metrics
-Portfolio comparisons (MTD vs MoM, charged-off vs healthy) are built into the backend, not manually calculated
+This separation meant the reporting structure remained modular and easier to maintain.
+New metrics could be added without disrupting existing dashboards.
+Dashboard slicers automatically triggered recalculation across dependent metrics.
+Portfolio comparisons such as MTD vs MoM and charged-off vs healthy loans were integrated directly into the backend architecture rather than calculated manually.

 ## What the Data Revealed